-Passion is a key to quitting addiction.
+To quit gambling passion is a key.
 Have a passion for your work.
 If you don’t currently have a job it is important to have a passion for helping others or for working for your church or charity.
 If your job stinks have a passion for working hard and doing your job for the glory of God.
 Have a passion for your hobbies and activities.
 Just going through the motions leads to boredom which leads to depression which leads to addiction.
 I play golf with plastic balls in my backyard.
 This year I am not improving – that makes it less fun – less of a good distraction from addiction.
 Today I am going to start improving my passion, watching golf videos, upping my effort.
 Do I care if I am ever good at golf?
 I really don’t.
 I do it for a bit of exercise (having a passion for exercise is vital – it makes you tougher and it makes you feel better).
 And do it as a distraction from unhealthy things.

 Have a passion for reading the Bible.
 It is a fact that people who read 5 chapters of the Bible every day have a lower chance of going back to their addiction (read as many as you can).
 It is also likely true that people who have a passion for reading great Christian books have a lower chance as well.

 Spend 5 minutes thinking about what you need to have more of a passion for.